espebra/netboot-skel/README.md

 Netboot skel
 ============

-This configuration makes it easy to deploy infrastructure required for netbooting.
+This configuration makes it easy to build EL6 ramdisk images.

 Usage
 -----